-116.117.
-WFP will face a reputation risk if, despite adequate resources, it is unable to deliver results in a timely manner.
-To mitigate that risk, WFP will put in place robust planning and monitoring processes and agree advance contracts or memorandums of understanding with partners, financial service providers, retailers and educational and research institutions.
+- 116. WFP will face a reputation risk if, despite adequate resources, it is unable to deliver results in a timely manner.
+To mitigate that risk, WFP will put in place robust planning and monitoring processes and agree advance contracts or memorandums of understanding with partners, financial service providers, retailers and educational and research institutions. - 117.

-117.118.
 There is a risk that WFP interventions may increase the likelihood of gender-based violence or of sexual exploitation and abuse for women, girls, men and boys.
 WFP will work with the United Nations Prevention of Sexual Exploitation Abuse and Harassment network in Ghana to conduct training and awareness-raising sessions for WFP partners and staff and will strengthen its procedures for addressing sexual exploitation and abuse.
 Affected community members will be made aware of WFP's complaints and feedback mechanism and its determination to address concerns regarding exploitation and abuse.
 Data from the complaints and feedback mechanism will be used to adjust programming as appropriate.
-Some 0.3 percent of the budget is planned for the prevention of sexual exploitation, abuse and harassment including systems strengthening.